robbyhooker/Credit-Risk-Modeling/README.md

 ## Results and Insights

 The Random Forest model showed the best performance with an ROC AUC score of 0.94.
-Key insights from the model include:
+Below we summarize the winning model:

 ### Feature Importances